yoland68/node-localizejs-seo/README.md

 Include this middleware early in your application - before your application routes are created.

+##### localizejsSEO.middleware(options)`

+Creates the Localize.js SEO middleware.
+Options:

+* `rootDomain` ***Required***.
+The root domain of your website.
+For example, `http://yourwebsite.com`
+* `version` *Optional*.
+Cache version.
+Localize.js caches prerendered HTML for a number of hours.
+You can clear this cache immediately by changing the version when you deploy and update to your application. `version` can be a number or string like an application ID or git commit ID.
+* `prerenderAllRequests` *Optional*.
+When true, *all* requests are prerendered, not just requests from robots.
+Only useful for testing and debugging - do not activate in production.
+* `shouldPrerenderOverride` *Optional*.
+A function that overrides our internal `shouldPrerender` function.
+When this function returns true, the middleware will activate and prerender the route.

 # Contribute

 Forks and pull requests welcome!